Window Vision Functions

 Parameters:

-• min_area – Minimum contour area to be considered.
+• min_area (int) – Minimum area in pixels squared for a contour to qualify.

 Returns: